TheDoctor0/laravel-factory-generator/README.md

 });
 ```

-For Laravel/Lumen 8.x and up:
+For Laravel 8.x and up:
 ```php
 class UserFactory extends Factory
 {